CTPim/Three_Meals/README.md

     - The Dow Jones Industrial Average is a stock market index that tracks 30 large publicly owned US companies.
 It is often used as an indicator of the overall health of the US economy and stock market.

 - NASDAQ API (https://blog.data.nasdaq.com/api-for-commodity-data)
     - The Nasdaq Data Link API displays commodity data.
-We will using it for grain prices and farm data.
+We will be using it for grain prices and farm data.

 - USDA.gov API (https://fdc.nal.usda.gov/api-guide.html)
     - THe USDA FoodData Central API has a Food Seach function which allows us to view information about different foods.